diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```

 ##### JSON 1
-If you have JSON data with a consistent schema across records, Spark SQL can infer their schema and load this data as rows as well, making it very simple to pull out the fields you need.
+`If you have JSON data with a consistent schema across records, Spark SQL can infer their schema and load this data as rows as well`, making it very simple to pull out the fields you need.
 To load JSON data, first create a HiveContext as when using Hive.
 (No installation of Hive is needed in this case, though — that is, you don’t need a hive-site.xml file.)
 Then use the HiveContext.jsonFile method to get an RDD of Row objects for the whole file.
 Apart from using the whole Row object, you can also register this RDD as a table and select specific fields from it.

 For example, suppose that we had a JSON file containing tweets in the format shown in Example 5-33, one per line.
 **Example 5-33.
 Sample tweets in JSON**